scottfr/simulation/README.md

 `simulation` is a multi-method simulation package for Node or the browser.
 Use it to create models for the environment, business, or other areas.
 For example, it can be used to create models of disease spread, population growth, or the adoption of a product in the marketplace.

-`simulation` support differential equation models (also called System Dynamics models) in addition to Agent Based Models, or any mixture of the two techniques.
+`simulation` supports differential equation models (also called System Dynamics models) in addition to Agent Based Models, or any mixture of the two techniques.

 In addition to building models directly with the package, `simulation` also supports importing and running models built with [Insight Maker](https://insightmaker.com).